eford/Astro585_2015_Fall_Public/labs/5/ex2.md

 ```
 (If it doesn't work, check that your `Fitting` module is correct.)

-The SimualtedData module provides a function (`SimulatedData.chisq_linear_b`) that takes only a set of parameter values and returns a chi-squared statistic describing how well a model with those parameter values matches the data that is also stored in the module.
+The SimualtedData module provides functions (`SimulatedData.chisq_linear_b` and `SimulatedData.chisq_linear_c`) that takes only a set of parameter values and returns a chi-squared statistic describing how well a model with those parameter values matches the data that is also stored in the module.
 If your Fitting module is working, then you should be able to do
 We could access that function by doing
 ```julia